rjjrbatarao/MikroDev/README.md

    increments: how many times it will timeout ex timer 0 -o -e 1 60 this with 1 second timeout and 60 increments is 1 minute
    callback: time remaining in seconds and decending

+  > eeprom mode data
+   mode: -p put the data in eeprom, -g get the data from eeprom
+   data: 256byte max length data

   > connect username password/mode port
    mode: -o for blank password

   > api arg1 arg2 arg3
    arg1&2&3... mikrotik api commands consult mikrotik api for references this uses fully compatible mikrotik api